identity - System Identity configuration

 Deployments that can have a certificate issued from a Certificate Authority (CA) should use the following procedure to use that certificate instead, substituting appropriate filenames:

-Restarting svc:/system/identity:cert results in svc:/system/webui/server and svc:/system/rad:remote also being started.
+Restarting svc:/system/identity:cert results in svc:/system/webui/server, svc:/system/rad:remote, and svc:/system/ca-certificates:default also being restarted.